teambit/docs/docs/faq/multiple-peer-dep-versions.md

 ### Implementation 2: Set relevant components with a new peer dependency config

-1. Select the relevant components (using 'variants') and configure their peer depedencies with the `resolveFromEnv` set to `true`.
+1. Select the relevant components (using 'variants' in the workspace.json) and configure their peer depedencies with the `resolveFromEnv` set to `true`.

-2. Select the environment and configure this peer dependency as a standard dependecy (the dependecy-resolver will make sure to install this package at the right to avoid conflicts between mutltiple versions of the same paclage.
+2. Select the environment and configure the above dependency as a standard dependency (the dependency-resolver will make sure to install this package in the right place to avoid conflicts between multiple versions of the same package.
 [See here](/docs/dependencies/dependency-installation) for more information.)

 For example: